Character class (Dungeons & Dragons): Reception

 In an article comparing the 1978 Player's Handbook and the 2014 Player's Handbook, James Floyd Kelly, for GeekDad, highlighted that the earlier edition had inconsistencies in leveling across the different character classes.
 Floyd Kelly wrote: "For all of the classes, the XP chart for leveling varied.
 Paladins required 350,000XP after level 11, while Fighters only required 250,000XP after the same level.
-Poor Magic-Users, though… after level 18 each additional level came at a price of 375,000XP while the Illusionist could rock after level 12 with a requirement of only 220,000XP per additional level.
+Poor Magic-Users, though... after level 18 each additional level came at a price of 375,000XP while the Illusionist could rock after level 12 with a requirement of only 220,000XP per additional level.
 Oh, and the Monk had to stop at level 17.
 No further advancement".

 Shannon Appelcline, author of Designers & Dragons, highlighted that while OD&D only had three character classes, "which made it easy to balance a party", "as character classes proliferated in later editions, it became less clear which classes could fill which roles".
 The 4th Edition classes were designed for specific party roles and these "classes were unified in how they were defined and how they progressed. [...]
 The difference in the character classes now focused on what powers they had and what they could do".
 Appelcline wrote that the addition of warlock and warlord to the 4th Edition base classes was "surprising" and "with so many new races and classes, it's not surprising that some classics got dropped.
 The [...] assassin, bard, and druid were all classics that were missing from the class list.
 This generated even more controversy, and the designers later said that they regretted not saying that the first Player's Handbook was just a starting place for D&D 4E".
-In the AV Club's review of the 5th Edition, Samantha Nelson wrote: "Just like in 4th Edition, there are several versions of each class, which provide a high level of diversity in the party. [...]
+In the AV Clubs review of the 5th Edition, Samantha Nelson wrote: "Just like in 4th Edition, there are several versions of each class, which provide a high level of diversity in the party. [...]
 But the different character classes play far more like 3.5 than 4th Edition. [...]
 Many of the classes have been radically improved.
 There isn't a single leveling up where the only benefit is a few more hit points.
 Each new benchmark unlocks some new component of your class, rewarding your dedication to one path over the course of the game's 20 levels".